o-ran-sc/archived-portal-ric-dashboard/webapp-backend/README.md

    files from templates as needed.
 E.g., copy "key.properties.template" to "key.properties".
 2. Add the config folder to the Java classpath
 3a.
-Launch the server with this command-line invocation:
+Launch the server with this command-line invocation that includes the config directory on the Java classpath:

     java -cp config:target/ric-dash-be-1.2.0-SNAPSHOT.jar \
         -Dloader.main=org.oransc.ric.portal.dashboard.DashboardApplication \
         org.springframework.boot.loader.PropertiesLauncher

 3b.
-To use the configuration in the "application-abc.properties" file, addd a key-value pair for "spring.config.name" and launch with an invocation like this:
+Alternately, to use the configuration in the "application-abc.properties" file, add a key-value pair for "spring.config.name" and launch with this invocation:

     java -cp config:target/ric-dash-be-1.2.0-SNAPSHOT.jar \
         -Dspring.config.name=application-abc \